(noun) A small, intimate group whose members share face-to-face contact and emotional connections.

 1. (noun) A group that shares a common idea, interest or ideology; 2. (noun) The group affected by a policy; 3. (noun) A community or people in general; 4. (adjective) Concerning or relating to people considered as whole; 5. (adjective) Accessible and open to all people.

-(noun) Any course of action or procedure by a an individual or group with authority and power that determines decisions, priorities (particularly funding), and actions that affect members of a society such as a town or country.
+(noun) Any course of action or procedure by an individual or group with authority and power that sets priorities (particularly funding), deadlines, and goals that affect members of a group or society.